 He was hired by the Santa Clara Police Department in 1999.
 As an officer, Dan worked patrol and was later named the department’s first ever recruiting officer.
 After developing the department’s recruiting program, he was promoted to the rank of Sergeant in 2002.

-As a Sergeant, Dan was assigned to the Field Operations Division, where he worked as a patrol team supervisor before being named the department’s training Sergeant.
+As a Sergeant, Dan was assigned to the Field Operations Division, where he worked as a patrol team supervisor and field training sergeant.
 He worked in training briefly, before being assigned to the Professional Standards Unit as the Internal Affairs Sergeant.

 In 2008, Dan was promoted to the rank of Lieutenant.
 He served as the dayshift Watch Commander and Traffic Lieutenant in the Field Operations Division before being named the department’s Communications Lieutenant.
 As the Communications Lieutenant, he supervised the 9-1-1 dispatch center and oversaw the department’s radio system.
 He has been integral in the creation of a new countywide Project 25 (P-25) public safety radio system.

 In 2013, Dan was promoted to the rank of Captain.
 He oversaw the Services Division where he provided leadership to 75 full and part-time employees in 9-1-1 Communications, School Services, Nuisance Suppression, Training, Hiring, Crime Prevention, P.A.L., and Internal Affairs.
 On April 27, 2014, Chief Sellers and City Manager Julio Fuentes promoted Dan to his current rank of Assistant Chief of Police.

 Dan represents the department on interoperability issues throughout the Bay Area and serves as a Director on the BayRICS Joint Powers Authority.
 He serves the department as a legal resource for search and seizure and laws of arrest.
 He provides the department with annual legislative updates.